Review

 Safety and technology

-The BE11’s interior is dominated by a large central touchscreen display that is mounted in a ‘floating’ fashion at the top of the dashboard.
+The BE11’s interior is centred around a 12.8-inch central touchscreen display that is mounted in a ‘floating’ fashion at the top of the dashboard.
 It’s a fairly rudimentary system, when compared with those used by rivals.
 Using an android base, the interface is similar to what you’d get from a tablet with an app-based layout.
+There's no sat-nav and all the car's settings are buried within a complicated menu system.

 There’s limited physical switchgear, with a small panel of buttons retained for some climate control functions only.
-The rest of the car’s features are controlled via the screen.
+The rest of the car’s features are controlled via the screen, including the audio system volume.

-A separate instrument cluster display sits in the conventional location, again offering limited customisation.
+A separate instrument cluster display sits in the conventional location but offers no real customisation.
+There's the option to view a rudimentary trip computer or the information about what is playing on the audio system.
 It is however, a clear and easy-to-read layout.

 Driveability and range

 Skywell offers the BE11 with one electric powertrain and two battery options.
-The motor powers the front wheels and develops 204PS and 320Nm.
+The motor is sourced from BYD and powers the front wheels.
+It develops 204PS and 320Nm.

 Performance is ample for a family SUV, with 0-62mph taking 9.6 seconds.